mgmillimeter/WEKAII/README.md

 For Future Research

-- Future studies should consider larger, nationally representative datasets to enhance generalizability.
-Incorporating psychological and motivational factors may offer deeper insights into non-cognitive contributors to student performance.
-Applying more advanced analytical techniques such as ensemble methods, neural networks, and longitudinal analyses may further improve predictive accuracy.
-Cross-country or regional comparative studies could also be conducted to assess the external validity of these findings.
+- Future research should aim to work with larger and more representative datasets that better capture students across different regions, school types, and socioeconomic backgrounds in Bangladesh.
+This would help improve the generalizability of the findings and ensure that conclusions apply to a wider population.
+Incorporating additional variables such as psychological factors (e.g., motivation, stress, learning habits, and emotional well-being) may provide deeper insights into non-academic influences on student performance that were not captured in this study.

+Moreover, applying more advanced data analysis techniques — such as deep learning models, ensemble approaches, or hybrid methods — could potentially improve the accuracy and depth of predictions.
+Longitudinal studies, which follow students over time, may also reveal how academic performance evolves and how early interventions affect long-term outcomes.
+Finally, cross-country or regional comparisons could help determine whether the observed patterns are specific to Bangladesh or reflect broader global trends in education.